BIRDSgroup/MultiPopPred/README.md

 ```
 (b) For initializing Jupyter Notebook on remote server

-Step 1: From ternimal 1 enter the command
+Step 1: From terminal 1 enter the command
 ```
 jupyter-notebook --no-browser
 ```